jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 * [Netter] is the gold standard and has all the classic diagrams you'll see in lectures, eg. cervical plexus.
 [Atlas of Anatomy 2e] is also great, but probably best to stick with Netter.
-* [Netter Flashcards] are the best way to learn.
-For each module, put all the relevant cards on the ring and flip through those as you can.
+* To learn anatomy, skip anatomy lectures and drill with [Netter Flashcards] and [online videos](#videos).
+For each exam, put all the relevant cards on the ring and flip through those as you can.
-* [Videos]{#videos} are also great for learning anatomy
 * Buy the recommended Clemente dissector and Netter atlas, same edition recommended.
 This way you match the lecture slide references.
    * As a table, buy two dissectors and two atlases to leave in the lab.